felgueres/corpus/README.md

 # TinyTranscripts

-This is the view app to using a transformer to summarize earnings calls.
+This is the view app to using a transformer to summarize earnings calls, analyze sentiment, and make them searchable.

 Features:
 - Includes summarized transcripts for all companies in aerospace Q12022